panlanfeng/panlanfeng.github.io/blog/_posts/2017-01-24-inaugural.md

 author: <a href="http://chandlerzuo.github.io/">Chandler</a>
 ---

 As the new president delivered his inaugural speech just 4 days ago, one additional entry was been added to the American Inaugural Address Database.
-As a diligent data scientist, I could not help ask this question: across the history, what are the trends and patterns of inaugural speeches?
+As a diligent data scientist, I could not help to ask this question: across the history, what are the trends and patterns of inaugural speeches?

-Of course, asking about trends and patterns is too broad an analytical task.
+Of course, asking about trends and patterns is too broad for an analytical task.
 Therefore, for my analysis I focus on the following questions:

-1. How does the level of linguistic complexity has changed across the history?
+1. How has the level of linguistic complexity changed across the history?
-2. Which presidents have similar semantic patterns in their inaugural addresses?
+2. Which presidents had similar semantic patterns in their inaugural addresses?

-Answering this question leads to an NLP exercise that I am sharing in this post.
+Answering these questions leads to an NLP exercise that I am sharing in this post.
 As the input data, I found a download [link](https://archive.org/details/Inaugural-Address-Corpus-1789-2009) containing inaugural addresses until 2009, and added to this data set by the 2013 and 2017 addresses that can be downloaded from anywhere.

 **LINGUISTIC COMPLEXITY**